nopslip/generate-merkle-tree/README.md

-# Generate Merkle tree from CSV & write proofs to file JSON
+# Generate Merkle tree from CSV & write leaves & proofs to JSON file

 1) Create random/test/sample data & write to csv
 2) And/or generate merkle tree for token distribution & write to JSON file